Khalidashraf141/my-vscode-project/Exception Handling/Book Notes/Notes.md

 After executing the handler, program control passes to the statement immediately following the catch block.

-If an exception is thrown and not matching catch block is found dur to type mismatch, the program will terminate abnormally.
+If an exception is thrown and not matching catch block is found due to type mismatch, the program will terminate abnormally.

 It is important to note that a catch block is simply skipped if it does not match the type of the thrown exception